 Regarding the first objective, it was revealed that positive coping was positively associated with motivation to learn.
 This result suggests that students who try to cope with problems in a positive way, such as focusing on the issue and trying to resolve it or seeking social support, also have a higher motivation to learn at the beginning of the semester.
 This finding was similar to previous research [102] which discovered that autonomous or intrinsic motivation could be predicted by actively planning coping strategies.
 Also, positive work characteristics, OCB and commitment were positively related to learning.
-This finding indicates that students who perceived that their course had positive characteristics (e.g., support from course mates and teachers, control over how to do things, and appropriate rewards) showed very good attitudes to others (e.g., being helpful and courteous) and were also committed to their studies, tended to perceive that their knowledge had improved after attending all of the classes.
+This finding indicates that students who perceived that their course had positive characteristics (e.g., support from course mates and teachers, control over how to do things, and appropriate rewards), showed very good attitudes to others (e.g., being helpful and courteous) and were also committed to their studies, tended to perceive that their knowledge had improved after attending all of the classes.
 Moreover, those who viewed themselves as having very good attitudes towards others and had committed to their studies also tended to have high intentions to implement the knowledge that they had learned in class in everyday life.

-These result are in line with those of Zaiedy Nor and Smith [35], who also found that certain types of psychosocial characteristics were associated with positive attitudes to training, and particularly that positive psychosocial characteristics (positive coping, positive personality, positive work characteristics, OCB and commitment) significantly correlated with positive training attitudes (motivation to learn, learning, and transfer intention).
+The association between specific psychosocial characteristics and training attitudes are in line with those of Zaiedy Nor and Smith [35], who also found that psychosocial characteristics, particularly that positive characteristics (positive coping, positive personality, positive work characteristics, OCB and commitment) significantly correlated with positive training attitudes (motivation to learn, learning, and transfer intention).
 In addition, these results conform to the work of Anvari and colleagues [103], who revealed that work-related characteristics - particularly commitment and OCB - have a positive relationship with training variables, especially motivation and learning outcomes.